 - Cathode the more noble or least active metal.
 This metal has current discharge properties and will be protected from corrosion by the presence of the anode metal.
 Cathode examples: copper, gold, silver, nickel - Anode the least noble or active metal.
 This metal has current acceptance properties and will corrode.
-Anode examples: magnesium, zinc, aluminum - Electrolyte the capacity to conduct electrical current through the flow of ions.
-Electrolyte example: water - Metallic path metallic connection conducting electrical current.
+Anode examples: magnesium, zinc, aluminum. - Electrolyte the capacity to conduct electrical current through the flow of ions.
+Electrolyte example: water. - Conductive Path connection conducting electrical current, usually metal.